 Community Nutrition Educators

-Read the Society for Nutrition Education and Behavior’s blog, https://www.sneb.org/blog, to learn more about issues in nutrition.
+Read the Journal of Nutrition Education & Behavior (https://www.jneb.org) to learn more about the field.